 Smarter, Simpler, Faster.

-On Monday, November 23, we rolled out significant enhancements to the Nextpoint import experience in all databases.
+At the end of 2020, we rolled out significant enhancements to the Nextpoint import experience in all databases.
 This update (phase 1 of 3) makes it easy to kick off an import from your File Room, and subsequent import steps are simpler and more streamlined.
 We built in a new guided workflow and recommended import settings aligned with the type of data you're importing.

 Table of Contents